-Warning light Warning light/Details
+Warning light Warning light/Details (U.S.A.)

-(U.S.A.)
 (Canada) Brake system warning light (warning buzzer) • Low brake fluid • Malfunction in the brake system This light also comes on when the parking brake is not released.
 If the light turns off after the parking brake is fully released the system is operating normally.

-(Cariada)
+(Canada) released the system is operating normally.